Skip to content

 View Google Map Directions

 Right from the start, the Split Rock trail entertains hikers with a beautiful piece of public art hidden around the first bend of the track.
 From here a suspension bridge carries you over the Meander River and the trail enters the first section of beautiful rainforest.
 The trail is steep and occasionally difficult to follow due to the lush overhanging canopy of man ferns.
 Continuing uphill for 30 minutes, the track reaches Split Rock.
 In winter, the scenery here is spectacular with numerous waterfalls cascading over the mossy sandstone overhangs and the track itself.
-The split in Split Rock is easily missed but will form return route later in the hike.
+The split in Split Rock is easily missed but will form a return route later in the hike.

 The next hour of walking is nothing short of breathtaking, both literally and figuratively.
 From Split Rock, the trail passes under the immense rock overhangs and meets Shower Cave Falls, 200m above the start of the track.
 10 minutes further, Split Rock Falls is found.
 Both falls are incredibly pretty, framed by vibrant green rainforest flora.